Transaction import UI

 4.1 Upload transactions

-The 1st step allows the user to select their file type and upload their file through drag and drop or through the select file options.
+The 1st step allows the user to select their file type and upload a file through drag and drop or through the select file options.
 The user then needs to select the order the dates are displayed in their file and add a comment.
-This will allow them to identify the upload at a later point.
+This can be used to identify the upload at a later point.

 The system will attempt to upload the file with the backend API validating the content.
-If there are any errors or issues with the file or selected options (file type or date format), an appropriate error will be displayed to the user.
+If there are any errors or issues with the file or selected options – such as the file type or date format – an appropriate error is displayed to the user.

 4.2 Verify transactions

-When a file has been uploaded without error, the user will be asked to verify their transaction type.
-This allows the Banking Service to identify which transactions indicate money coming in and out of an accout.
-The user will be shown a single transaction and options to select if the transaction shows money coming into or going out of their account.
-Based on this selection, Banking Service will be able to display the rest of the transactions in the correct format.
+When a file has been uploaded without error, the user is asked to verify their transaction type.
+This allows the Banking Service to identify which transactions indicate money coming in and out of an account.
+The user is shown 1 transaction to identify whether it shows money coming into or going out of the account.
+Based on this, Banking Service will display the rest of the transactions in the correct format.

 4.3 Review transactions

 The final step allows the user to review their transactions brought in from the uploaded file.
-All the transactions, bank account details, bank details and transaction date ranges will be displayed.
+All the transactions, bank account details, bank details and transaction date ranges are displayed.

 If there are any duplicate transactions (transactions imported previously for the same dates), a warning will be displayed to the user.

-When reviewed, the user will select the import transactions button.
-This will notify the Banking Service to begin to process the import.
+When reviewed, the user will select the Import transactions button.
+This will notify Banking Service to begin the import.
 When the file has been proccessed, the child UI will post back a JSON message to the parent product with details.
 The user is then redirected back to their product.

 Step 5.
 Handle message returned from the iFrame

 The Banking UI loading in the iFrame will post a message back to the parent window by calling the postMessage() method.
-To retrieve these messages back from the Banking UI you should implement the recieveMessage() method as demonstrated:
+To get messages back from the Banking UI, implement the recieveMessage() method as demonstrated:

 function receiveMessage(event) {